DienNM/jpa-showcase/jpa-sample-04/README.md

 # JPA Hibernate Sample 03

-This is showing Association Mapping Samples in JPA
+This is showing Advance of Mapping Samples in JPA

-    - Many to One
-    - One to One
-    - One to Many
-    - Many to Many
+    - Many2Many with extra states
+    - Compound Key
-    - Collection Mapping
+    - Shared Identifier

-In a relationship, we have source and target.
-Cadinality of sources and targets will decide type of mapping: one or many.
-We have two sides in a relationship:

-    + Owning Side/Owner of relationship
-    + Inverse side